-This subchapter shall apply to all requests to the state board under the California Public Records Act (Government Code Sections 6250 et seq.) for the disclosure of public records or for maintaining the confidentiality of data received by the state board.
+This subchapter shall apply to all requests to the state board under the California Public Records Act (Government Code Sections 7920.000, et seq.) for the disclosure of public records or for maintaining the confidentiality of data received by the state board.
 Written guidelines shall govern the internal review of such requests.

 Note: Authority cited: Sections 39600 and 39601(a), Health and Safety Code.
-Reference: California Public Records Act, Chapter 3.5 (commencing with Section 6250), Division 7, Government Code.
+Reference: California Public Records Act, Title 1, Division 10, commencing with Section 7920.000, Government Code.

 91001.
 Disclosure Policy.